Uttar Pradesh: The Heartland of India

 (ii) Construction & Infrastructure

-- Rapid expansion of roads, railways, metro networks
+- Rapid expansion of roads, railways, and metro networks

 - Major projects: Purvanchal Expressway, Bundelkhand Expressway